-"Webster, " Johnson observes in an earlier chapter, dealing with the period of "The Great Debate," "had two qualities which neither of his great rivals (Clay and Calhoun) possessed, and these two enabled him to hold "When the ex-president went to Adams' residence to pay his own, and more than hold his own, against them.
-One as keenly as he did the sound of the English language; few have known half as well how to take advantage of its rhythms, its stresses, its tonic accent.
+"Webster," Johnson observes in an earlier chapter, dealing with the period of "The Great Debate," "had two qualities which neither of his great rivals (Clay and Calhoun) possessed, and these two enabled him to hold as keenly as he did the sound of the English language; few have known half as well how to take advantage of its rhythms, its stresses, its tonic accent.
 A speech of Webster's was a musical experience; and intelligent men when they analyzed it after hearing it and found that it really meant something, tended to ascribe to it, in their astonishment, a much greater profundity than it really possessed."
 (23)